Houguiram/omegui-monorepo/packages/theme-generator/README.md

 # Omegui theme generator

-## Disclaimer

-This tool is still in early development and may not work as expected.
-Please report any issues you encounter.

 ## Description

 Omegui is a set of tools to make Tamagui easier to set up and customize.